2. Board of Directors, Nominating Committee, Remuneration Committee, Audit Committee, Independent Auditors

 (5) Policy for selecting accounting auditor and reasons for selection

-The Audit & Supervisory Committee (the Audit Committee after the transition to a company with a nominating committee, etc.; the same applies hereinafter) selects an Independent Auditor by (1) obtaining from each candidate accounting firm documents that describe an outline of the firm, audit execution system, etc. and estimated audit fees, (2) receiving information from and exchanging opinions with the business management division, and (3) collecting and analyzing information through interviews with candidate firms, inquiries, etc. If it is determined that an Independent Auditor is insufficiently qualified for implementation of audits based on the policy for determining the dismissal or non-reappointment of an Independent Auditor, details of the agenda on the dismissal or non-reappointment of an Independent Auditor shall be determined.
+Audit Committee selects an Independent Auditor by (1) obtaining from each candidate accounting firm documents that describe an outline of the firm, audit execution system, etc. and estimated audit fees, (2) receiving information from and exchanging opinions with the business management division, and (3) collecting and analyzing information through interviews with candidate firms, inquiries, etc. If it is determined that an Independent Auditor is insufficiently qualified for implementation of audits based on the policy for determining the dismissal or non-reappointment of an Independent Auditor, details of the agenda on the dismissal or non-reappointment of an Independent Auditor shall be determined.

-(6) Evaluation of Independent Auditor by Audit & Supervisory Committee
+(6) Evaluation of Independent Auditor by Audit Committee

-Audit & Supervisory Board and Audit & Supervisory Committee has established criteria for evaluating an Independent Auditor.
+The Audit Committee has established criteria for evaluating an Independent Auditor.
 It receives information from accounting and internal audit divisions and exchange opinions with said divisions.
 Then, it reviews and comprehensively evaluate the reasonableness of an Independent Auditor in terms of quality management, independence, expertise and handling of matters to be improved.

 8.2 Audit fees